Written communication – an overview

 Developments in technology have made it possible for us to have instant communication all over the world.
 Speed is now becoming the key to successful business communications.
 As a result fax messages and electronic mail are now taking the place of many business letters.
 It is also true that instead of a secretary being asked to type documents, many employers are keying in their own text and sending messages straight to recipients.
 However, that important ‘first impression’ should still be considered.
 By setting high standards in the important area of printed communication you will be helping to create and enhance the corporate image of your organization.
 So although very often it is time saving for the employer to prepare his/her own communications, it is good business practice to allow a secretary to ‘tidy them up’ and ensure correct presentation, layout and structure.

 Remember that in today’s competitive business world, high communication standards are vitally important.
 Therefore, it is important to ensure that the need for speed does not result in decline in the standards of communications.
 Instead, the constant advances in technology should help us to improve and enhance our communications and thereby maximize business potential.

 As it takes time and energy to write letters, it is of utmost importance that letters are written quickly and effectively.
 Thus business letters should be brief, to the point and accurate in its facts and figures.
 Personal opinions, speculations and beating around the bush are unnecessary and time wasting.
 As business people are busy people, letters should just say what is required and nothing more.

 This website deals with some of the intricacies of writing effective business letters.
-The sample letters given are meant to give an idea of how to write effectively for various situations.
-The ready-to-use documents can be copied or adapted to meet your precise needs.
+The free sample letters given are meant to give an idea of how to write effectively for various situations.
+The free sample letters can be copied or adapted to meet your precise needs.
 They will help you to say what you want to say and achieve the desired results.
 You will be able to save time and do your job better, more effectively and easily without spending ages thinking about what to say.